JieunKwon/React_simpleBoard_v2/README.md

 > What was updated?

-1) Separated three components from App and used by exporting those
+1) Separated three components from App and used by importing and exporting those

 - App (Default)

+    import BoardForm from './BoardForm';

+    import BoardItem from './BoardItem';

 - BoardForm

-- BoardList
+    export default BoardForm;

 - BoardItem

+    export default BoardItem;

 2) Use shouldComponentUpdate Event when BoardForm updates